Onraknsyf/LeetCode-Solutions/README.md

 - **Solutions**: Each solution includes the problem statement, my approach, and the code.

 ## Progress
-- Total problems solved: 3
+- Total problems solved: 6
-- Easy: 1
+- Easy: 3
-- Medium: 2
+- Medium: 3
 - Hard: 0

 ## How to Use